futurice/windows-app-development-best-practices/README.md

 You can find the official documentation on how to use them [here](https://msdn.microsoft.com/en-us/library/mt270227.aspx).

 ##Debugging and Exceptions
+### Regularly test UWP apps with a Native Debug build
+| #VS15 #UWP #C6

+UWP apps are compiled with .NET Native toolchain for release builds, but normal debug builds run on the .NET virtual machine.
+Virtual machine builds compile much faster and offer better debugging possibilities, while native builds offer better runtime performance.
+The catch is though, that in some (special cases) your release build might behave slightly differently.
+To spot these cases as early as possible, it's a good idea to regularly test with a debug build compiled with .NET Native toolchain.
+To make this possible you have to add a custom build configuration to you solution.

+TODO: Add instructions!

 ### Use [caller information attributes](http://msdn.microsoft.com/en-us/library/hh534540(v=vs.110).aspx) when tracing
 | #VS15 #VS13 #UWP #W81 #C6 #C5